I truly believe that getting better sleep is one of the best ways for improving your health, fitness, and longevity.

 Some people are lucky – they can sleep anywhere, any time, no matter how noisy, or what’s going on in their life.

-I am NOT one of these lucky bastards and thus, I’ve really had to figure out how to dramatically improve my sleep.
+I am NOT one of these lucky people and thus, I’ve really had to figure out how to dramatically improve my sleep.

 Mind you, my sleep is still not great, but it has dramatically improved over the past few years.